-Over the past 12 months, Carnival generated $574 million in FCF while it booked net income of $1,943 million.
-That means it turned 3.7% of its revenue into FCF.
-That sounds OK.
-However, FCF is less than net income.
+Over the past 12 months, Carnival generated $352.0 million cash while it booked net income of $1,429.0 million.
+That means it turned 2.2% of its revenue into FCF.
+That doesn't sound so great.
+FCF is less than net income.
 Ideally, we'd like to see the opposite.
-Since a single-company snapshot doesn't offer much context, it always pays to compare that figure to sector and industry peers and competitors, to see how your business stacks up.

 All cash is not equal